canonical/lxd/specs/lxd-ssl-authentication.md

 someone with access to the server to run the status command and compare the fingerprints.

+After that, the user must enter the trust password for that server, if it matches, the client certificate is added to the server's trust store and the client can now connect to the server without having to provide any additional credentials.

 This is a workflow that's very similar to that of ssh where an initial connection to an unknown server triggers a prompt.